aneto0/MARTe2/Docs/User/source/contributing/development/environment/eclipse.rst

 Core developers in the F4E premises can configure the linting procedure as follows:

-1. Edit the script file, the name is:

-   I. ``EclipseLint.bat`` if you are developing in Microsoft Windows;
-   II. ``EclipseLint.sh`` if you are developing in Linux;
-   III.
-Change the variables appropriately.
-In principle only the ``USER`` value should be updated;
-   IV.
-Make sure that you can login using SSH to the lint server (defined with the variable HOST) using public key authentication (i.e. without a password);
+1. Make sure that you can login using SSH to the lint server (defined with the variable HOST) using public key authentication (i.e. without a password);

 2. Open **Project** |rarrow| **Build Configurations** |rarrow| **Manage**;